dexterlabora/excap/README.md

 npm install

-run app.js
-   (ideally with pm2..   pm2 start app.js --name excap )
+node app.js        or as a service by:  pm2 start app.js --name excap

 #Report
 You can see the session data by going to